Stars Who Can't Stand Carrie Underwood

 Did Demi Lovato shade Carrie Underwood's talent?

-Underwood's fans weren't having any of it, and several jumped online to stand up for Underwood after feeling that Lovato's comment was a slight on the country music star.
-One person said on Twitter, "Hey Demi, Carrie Underwood would wipe the floor with every person on this show.
+Underwood's fans weren't having any of it and several jumped online to stand up for Underwood after feeling that Lovato's comment was a slight against the country music star.
+One person posted on X, formerly known as Twitter, "Hey Demi, Carrie Underwood would wipe the floor with every person on this show.
 Check yourself before you wreck yourself. #XFactor."
 Another person questioned, "Who is Demi to say anything about Carrie.
 I'd suggest she concentrate on her own career which isn't exactly steller."
 Ouch!

 However, by 2016, this supposed beef appeared to simmer down.
 "I've always wanted to sing with Demi Lovato!"
 Underwood tweeted to Brad Paisley, who collaborated with Lovato on "Without a Fight."
 "Then you gotta join us cause I've always wanted to sing with YOU too!!"
 Lovato replied.